nsurampu/REST-Spring-Boot/README.md

 # REST-Spring-Boot

-A sample REST and Spring Boot application created to foster better understanding of concepts
+Ver.
+1- A sample REST and Spring Boot application created to foster better understanding of concepts Ver.
+2 - The same application modified using Microservices concepts to use Eureka Registry as well